michaelmeuli/immensekansasii/README.md

 This is your ribosomal MLST database.
 Make sure you link to this directory and the profile.txt file in your profile config file `conf/profiles`

-Pat yourself on the shoulder if you made it this far. 🥳

 #### cgMLST

+You only need to create the directory that you specify in your *config profile* for the `pymlst_cgmlst_db` path.
 The Species-specific cgMLST profiles are downloaded during the analysis as needed (based on rMLST results).

 If you need to run the pipeline in offline environments, you can download the profiles beforehand as follows:
 To download cgMLST profiles, we use pyMLST to get the newest profiles from [https://www.cgmlst.org](https://www.cgmlst.org/ncs)